malliina/tech.malliina.com/docs/munit-play.md

 ```

 We create a MUnit [fixture](https://scalameta.org/munit/docs/fixtures.html) that runs one such app per
 test.
 Then we create another fixture that runs one server per test.
+Finally, we create fixtures where all tests
+in the suite share the same app or server.

 ### One App per Test